vitessio/website/content/en/docs/13.0/user-guides/configuration-advanced/reparenting.md

 This command performs the following actions when used to initialize the first primary in the shard:
 1. Promote the new primary that is specified.
 2. Ensures replication is functioning properly via the following steps:
-    - On the primary-elect tablet, insert an entry in a test table and then update the global Shard object's PrimaryAlias record.
+    - On the primary-elect tablet, insert a row into an internal table and then update the global shard object's PrimaryAlias record.
-    - In parallel on each replica, set the new primary and wait for the test entry to replicate to the replica tablet.
+    - In parallel on each replica, set the new primary and wait for the inserted row to replicate to the replica tablet.

 ### EmergencyReparentShard: Emergency reparenting